steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 The code above lists only part of the ``effectDefaults`` table.
 The table lists the available effects and their parameters with names and defaults.
 The normalized range from 0 to 1.0 is used for the defaults.
 The defaults will be used when loading an effect.

-### Modifying the Effect Select Menu
+### Modifying the Effect Selector

-The Effect Select menu is hierarchical.
+The Select Effect menu is hierarchical.
 It has submenus for Modulation, Distortion, and Time.
 Each submenu has its own [Template](../../HALion-Macro-Page/pages/Template.md).
 First, you need to add the 'Tremolo' menu entry to the Modulation submenu.
 Then you must increase the OnValues of the subsequent effects in the other submenus by one to match the indices of the arrays and [Indexed String Array](../../HALion-Script/pages/defineparameter.md#indexed-string-array) parameters in the UI script.

 1. In the **Macro Page Designer**, go to the **Templates Tree** and edit the 'M_FX Type Mod' template.
 1. In the **GUI Tree** copy and paste one of the existing [Templates](../../HALion-Macro-Page/pages/Template.md), e.g. the 'Phaser' template.